Bandung: Administrative divisions

-Bandung City is divided into 30 districts (kecamatan), listed below with their populations at the 2010 Census:
+Bandung City is divided into 30 districts (kecamatan), listed below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2022.
+The table also includes the locations of the district administrative centres, the numbers of administrative villages (totaling 151, all classed as urban kelurahan) in each district, and its postal codes.

 Economy

 The city's economy is mainly built upon tourism, business, creative industry, high-tech and manufacturing industries, educational institutions, technology, retail services, financial services, pharmaceutical companies, and food production.
 The once quiet residential district of Dago has become an important business and entertainment centre with chic cafés and restaurants spread out along Jalan Dago.
 In the early 1990s, Jalan Cihampelas became a popular clothing store location and remains so today.
+Some important shopping malls of the city which are Trans Studio Mall Bandung, Summarecon Mall Bandung, Bandung Indah Plaza, Cihampelas Walk, Paris Van Java Mall, and 23 Paskal Shopping Center are among the popular shopping centres in Bandung.

 Creative culture has shaped specific parts of the city's economy.
 Small businesses, known as "distro", sell non-trademarked products made by local designers.
 Typical distro products are books, indie label records, magazines, fashion products, and other accessories.
 Distros are popular with young people and distance themselves from factory outlets in terms of philosophy.
 They arise from individual designers and young entrepreneurs, while factory outlet products generally come from large-scale garment factories.

-The city administration has agreed to substantially develop seven industrial and trade areas for Bandung speciality products.
+The city administration has agreed to substantially develop seven industrial and trade areas for Bandung specialty products.
 These include Binong Jati Knitting Industrial and Trade Center, Cigondewah Textile Trade Center, Cihampelas Jeans Trade Center, Suci (T and Oblong) Shirt Industrial Center, Cibaduyut Shoes Industrial Center, Cibuntu Tofu and Tempeh Industrial Center, Sukamulya Sukajadi Doll Industrial Center.